Mental Health in College Students – From Application to Enrollment

 In a recent survey of college students with a diagnosed mental health condition, 45% rated their respective college as being somewhere between supportive and very supportive.
 The other 55% felt that mental health care on campus was less than ideal.
 Factors that were rated as being most important by students included: access to a psychiatrist for medication management, a 24-hour crisis hotline, community connections to additional mental healthcare, and the school’s overall culture of understanding that college can be stress-inducing and that mental health is paramount.

 It is essential that parents and students research the mental health services on campus ahead of time.
 Check out each prospective college’s counseling office online to get a sense of what is available to students.
 If a college does not offer long-term therapy on campus, then parents should take the reins and find a good private therapist located near campus who accepts their insurance.
-This should be done well in advance.
+Do this well before school starts.

-College Transitions bottom line: If you are going to discuss your depression, anxiety, or other mental condition in your application, do so in a strategic manner for the purpose of illuminating otherwise unexplained inconsistencies in your academic record.
-A well-conceived and well-delivered narrative about your struggles with mental illness can be beneficial to your admissions chances; a poorly crafted disclosure may have the opposite effect.
+If you are going to discuss your depression, anxiety, or other mental condition in your application, do so in a strategic manner for the purpose of illuminating otherwise unexplained inconsistencies in your academic record.
+A well-conceived and well-delivered narrative about your struggles with mental illness can be beneficial to your admissions chances.
+Contrarily, a poorly crafted disclosure may have the opposite effect.

-Of even greater importance is that you do your research on the mental health services offered at each of your prospective colleges—ensuring that the necessary supports at your disposal may be critical to your overall well-being as well as to your academic performance over the next four years.
+Of even greater importance is that you do your research on the mental health services offered at each prospective college.
+Ensuring that the necessary supports at your disposal is critical to your overall well-being.
+It is also likely critical to your academic performance over the next four years.